-When I was diagnosed with metastatic well differentiated Neuroendocrine Cancer on 26 July 2010, I just wanted them to hurry up and fix my body so I could get back to normal.
-My expectations of speed turned out to be wildly inaccurate and in hindsight, I was also wildly naïve.
-You see, with Neuroendocrine Cancer, particularly well-differentiated, low or medium grade tumours, it sometimes doesn’t work as fast as you would think and there are good reasons for that.
+When I was diagnosed with metastatic well differentiated Neuroendocrine Cancer on 26 July 2010, I just wanted them to hurry up and fix my body so I could get back to normal get back to work.
+My expectations of speed turned out to be wildly inaccurate and in hindsight, it’s because I was wildly naïve.
+With Neuroendocrine Cancer, particularly well-differentiated, low or medium grade tumours, it sometimes doesn’t work as fast as you would think and there are very good reasons for that.

 Here’s a very short video discussing this during a patient video shoot: Click here.

-I had a confirmed biopsy result following some incidental CT scans and other tests.
+I had a confirmed biopsy result following CT scans and other tests.
 However, they now needed further checks and marker tests to work out the extent of the disease and to check if my tumours were somatostatin receptor positive.
-So the timeline leading up to major surgery ended up like this:
+So, the timeline leading up to major surgery ended up like this:

 Octreotide Scan: 17-19 August.
-Report issued 24 August – confirmed CT plus additional distant hotshots.
+Report issued 24 August – confirmed CT plus additional distant hotspots.
 Also confirmed my tumour receptors were avid to somatostatin analogues.

 Daily Octreotide Injections: Started 9 September to control syndrome (derisk surgery)

-Referred to NET Multi-Disciplinary Team (MDT): 15 September – they now had sufficient data to form a treatment plan.
+NET Multi-Disciplinary Team (MDT) meeting took over my case: 15 September – they now had sufficient data to form a treatment plan.

 Further MDT assessment and consultations: 1- 7 October